nyuhuyang/scRNAseq-MouseEyes/README.md

 pct.1 : The percentage of cells where the gene is detected in the first group.<br />
 pct.2 : The percentage of cells where the gene is detected in the second group.<br />
 p_val_adj : Adjusted p-value, based on bonferroni correction using all genes in the dataset.<br />
+avg_UMI : average UMI of the cluster.<br />
-cluster: either cell type name or original identity in `./data/mouse_eyes_alignment.Rda`, will specify in later section.<br />
+cluster : either cell types or original clusters in `./data/mouse_eyes_alignment.Rda`.
+Will be specified in later section.<br />
 row.name and gene column are identical.<br />

 #### 3.4 Compare differential expression across all major cell types